 What to Consume

-See this four-day ketogenic fast mimicking done by Dr. Anthony.
+See this four-day ketogenic fast mimicking done by Dr. Anthony Gustin.
 Each day, he consumed different amounts of bone broth, coconut milk, coconut oil, BCAAs, and exogenous ketones.
 Avocados and grass-fed butter are other ideas.
-This is a great way to combine keto with fast mimicking, and it will help you get into ketosis much faster than without any fasting.
+This is a viable method to combine keto with fast mimicking, and it will help you get into ketosis faster than without any fasting.

-Combine a ketogenic diet with fast mimicking to get into ketosis faster and get the most benefit out of both.
+Combine a keto diet with fast mimicking to get into ketosis faster and get the most benefit out of both.